Time Zones

 LocalDateTime represents a local date-time object without timezone information.
 It is recommended to use this class to represent temporal values if you want to import them into a DolphinDB database.

-Scenario: Import NYSE stock data from a CSV file (see Appendix).
+Scenario: Import NYSE stock data from a CSV file (see "Appendix").
 The date and time values must be consistent with those in the CSV file.

 symboldatetimebidofrbidsizofrsizmodeexmmid